OpenZeppelin/compound-monitoring/defender/README.md

 ### Serverless Migration status

+- Contract Ctoken - Missing Sentinel Data
 - Compound Governance Automation - Ready to deploy
 - Compound Governance Discord Summary - Ready to deploy
 - Forta Explorer Monitor - Ready to deploy but autotask returns error 400, also consider adding more bots and updating old ones
 - Governance Twitter Bot - Ready to deploy

 - Template Autotask and Relay - Done
-- Template Autotask, Sentinel, and Relay - Not Started
+- Template Autotask, Sentinel, and Relay - Done
 - Compare all serverless.yml files to template - Not Started

+Other To do:
+- Verify all Autotask Scheduling